santiagosayshey/DigiBrain/Content/Projects/Dictionarry/Automatic Imports.md

 - automatic import
 	- doesnt run if the repo is in a merge state
 	- setting inside external app modal - import on pull, import on schedule. choose schedule - gets added as a task in the database.

+FOR TOMORROW SAM
+- automatic pull done
+- need to update arr settings to add:
+	- data to sync
+	- when to sync it - on pull (how do we know? does it need to alert the task?), on schedule
+- this needs to get saved as an actual task, so that it shows up in the tas